openvinotoolkit/openvino/docs/ops/sequence/CTCGreedyDecoderSeqLen_6.md

 **Output**

-* **1**: Output tensor with shape `[N, T, 1, 1]` and integer elements containing final sequence class indices.
+* **1**: Output tensor with shape `[N, T]` and integer elements containing final sequence class indices.
 A final sequence can be shorter that the size `T` of the tensor, all elements that do not code sequence classes are filled with -1.
 Type of elements is floating point, but all values are integers.
 Type of elements is *T_F*.

 **Types**